Domsabianca16/taskManager-app/README.md

 Task Manager is a Spring Boot web application that allows users to manage tasks efficiently.
 Users can create, view, update and delete tasks through a clean REST API.

-## 🚧 Status

-This application is currently a **work in progress** and is not fully completed yet.
-Upcoming features include **relationships between entities and database tables**, such as one-to-many or many-to-many associations.

 ## Features

 ✅ **Full CRUD operations**: Create, Read, Update, Delete